Summary and contents

 Working together

 As a team, Dot and Barbara developed a philosophical basis for the whole school life.
 They became involved in action research in the classroom as part of Thinking Schools, Thinking Children, instigated by Norfolk County Advisory Service.
 They used results of the research with the National Small Schools Conference and led teachers from schools from around the UK in practical sessions.
-In response to the interest in work being carried out in the school, they took groups of children to different venues to demonstrate their skills in philosophical debate.
-They continue to work with schools, providing training for staff and demonstration lessons with children.
+They continue to work with schools throughout the country and in Europe, providing training for staff and demonstration lessons with children.
+Dot and Barbara have recently had articles published in Primary Teacher Update.